-Merit, good fortune, education and patronage, corruption and service to the nation were among the various means of advancement in early Georgian Britain.
+There were various means of advancement in early Georgian Britain – merit, good fortune, education and patronage, corruption and service to the nation were some of them.
 The band of people considered to belong to polite society increased to receive many from relatively humble backgrounds.
 Artists and architects, bankers and businessmen, as well as those born into the nobility and the landed gentry were able to join the fashionable upper set in the reigns of George I (1714-27) and George II (1727-60) and they indulged their spending urge – often to excess.
 This led many to ruin, but it also allowed craftsmen, designers and artists to make great reputations for themselves.

 The Social Whirl of the Early Georgian at Home and Abroad

 In this prosperous age, the well-to-do enjoyed a constant, extravagant round of dinners, balls, gambling and horseracing.
 Spending money – and being seen to spend it – was in vogue.
 No shame was attached to going bankrupt if it was done with style.
 For all its acceptance of the lowly who rose to join it, polite society liked to show itself a cut above the rest.
 Its absurd clothing, for example, used expensive imported fabrics to excess – fine silk, lace and high heels – even for the men – that was beyond the means of social inferiors.

 Women’s oblong hooped skirts measured some 6ft (1.8m) across and men’s coat cuffs doubled back to their elbows.
 In early Georgian Britain no wig was too high or too heavily powdered.
 Ladies took their inspiration from aristocrats like Marie Antoinette of France or Georgiana, Duchess of Devonshire.